openfoodfacts/smooth-app/README.md

  - flutter run

 ### Android
+- Nothing to report

 ### iOS
-We need to change the supported architectures for iOS when we open the project in Xcode.
+- [ ] We need to change the supported architectures for iOS when we open the project in Xcode.
 There, in the settings, you can specify which ones you want to build for, and only specify the ones that are 64 bit.
+- [ ] Fastlane is failing

 ## Internationalization